-I’ve just moved and in clearing the old house I’ve been finding all kinds of hidden dust, cobwebs, and dribbles, among secret stashes of cat toys and treasures!
-You think your home is clean until you start moving semi-permanent pieces and climbing up to see the tops of cabinets and shelves.
-So you can probably imagine that I’m going through a lot of all purpose spray cleaning those surfaces and you’d be right – except the spray I use might not be the one you might be thinking of.
+I’ve just moved and in clearing the old house I’ve been finding all kinds of hidden dust, cobwebs, and dribbles, among secret stashes of cat toys and treasures.
+You think your home is clean until you start moving furniture and climbing up to see the tops of cabinets and shelves.
+So you can probably imagine that I’m going through a lot of all purpose spray cleaning those surfaces and you’d be right.
+Except the spray I use might not be the one you might be thinking of.

-Some years ago I found out that I could make my own natural cleaning spray.
+Some years ago I found out that I could make my own natural kitchen spray.
 It’s the easiest and most cost effective way that I’ve found to jump-start goals to creating a more natural home.
-At first I made a version using just vinegar and water and though it performed well, it did smell a bit like a chippy shop for about ten minutes after.
+At first I made a version using just vinegar and water and though it performed well, it did smell very vinegary for about ten minutes after.
 The addition of essential oil works wonders on the scent though and there are oils that can even help with destroying germs and bacteria.

-In one study corraborated by Heinz spokesman Michael Mullen, it was found that just a 5% solution of distilled vinegar was effective in killing 99% of bacteria, 82% of mold, and 80% of germs/viruses, all without the help of harmful chemicals.
-Vinegar is also used as an additive to commercial cleaners to help create a ‘streak-free shine’ as seen on the below label.
+In one study, corroborated by Heinz spokesman, Michael Mullen, it was found that just a five percent solution of distilled vinegar was effective in killing 99% of bacteria, 82% of mold, and 80% of germs/viruses, all without the help of harmful chemicals.
+Vinegar is also used as an additive to commercial cleaners to help create a ‘streak-free shine’.

-1. With a black sharpie, mark the back of your spray bottle approximately 2/3 the way up and beside the mark write ‘Vinegar’.
+- With a black sharpie, mark the back of a spray bottle approximately 2/3 the way up and beside the mark write ‘Vinegar’.
 Another 1/3 the way up and make another mark and write ‘Water’.
-Using a funnel, fill your spray bottle up with those two ingredients, starting first with vinegar.
+Using a funnel, fill the spray bottle up with those two ingredients, starting first with vinegar.

-2. Add 1/2 to 1 tsp of your preferred essential oil to the bottle.
+- Add up to a half teaspoon (fifty drops) of your preferred essential oil to the bottle.
 Give the bottle a good shake.